ATLFlight/ATLFlightDocs/UserGuide.md

 ![Image](./camera-sequence-diagram.jpg?raw=true)

 ### Use cases
 For specific use cases of the API, such as stereo camera streaming, raw preview, and high framerate support, refer to the application note in the example test application.
-This application is located at: ```hardware/qcom/camera/libcamera/test/camera_test.cpp```
+This application is located at: ```hardware/qcom/camera/libcamera/test/camera_test.cpp``` TODO: Point to the CAF location - add URL.

-## More Information
+## More Information (TODO: Additional references)
 Please refer to the following pages and documents for additional information:
 - User Guide and Developer Guide documents at: http://support.intrinsyc.com/projects/snapdragon-flight/documents
 - Information on pinouts, connectors and peripherals: http://dev.px4.io/hardware-snapdragon.html